 Method to prepare puris:

-Take a wide bowl and mix together 1 cup atta (wholewheat) flour, a dash of ghee or oil and pinch of salt.
-Make a well in center and slowly pour warm water and a little milk to make a smooth stiff dough (not too stiff nor too soft).
+Take a wide bowl and mix together 1 cup atta (wholewheat) flour, a dash of ghee or oil and a pinch of salt.
+Make a well in the center and slowly pour warm water and a little milk to make a smooth stiff dough (not too stiff nor too soft).
 It should be a slightly firm dough.
-Let it sit covered for 5-10 minutes.
+Let it sit covered for 5 minutes.
 Divide dough into small lemon-sized balls and roll them out using a rolling pin, slightly thicker than rotis.
 The rolled out puris should be circular shaped around 6-7 cms in diameter.

 Heat enough oil for deep frying the puris.
 Slowly slide the rolled out puris into the hot oil and press gently with the spatula so that it puffs up with the steam and swell up like a balloon and turns golden brown with a light crisp.
 (If it doesn’t rise immediately to the surface it means the oil hasn’t reached the correct temperature for frying) Flip the puri to cook the other side for 15-20 seconds till it turns golden brown.
 Drain the puris ensuring all the oil has been drained along the sides of the cooking vessel.
-Remove onto a absorbent kitchen towel.
+Remove onto an absorbent kitchen towel.